cruzerngz/CE4071_network_science/report/main.typ

 #pagebreak()
 = Overview
+In hindsight, I have spent much more time on transforming the dataset and constructing the author collaboration network than I have on the analysis of the network.
+On the bright side, this dataset can be used for future analysis, and the network can be queried for various metrics.

+Feel free to reuse or modify the code for your own analysis.

 = Dataset
 As this project requires parsing of some input data and forming connections through records in the DBLP dataset, performing queries on the dataset over the network is unfeasible, due to rate limits imposed by the DBLP API @dblp-rate-limits.